Issued by NWS Ohio RFC

 Ohio River Forecast Center, Wilmington, Ohio

-A weather system is forecast to move through the basin on Monday providing some
+A disturbance is forecast to move through the basin on Monday providing some

 ...FLOOD POTENTIAL DISCUSSION...